Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Installation-Instructions.md

 ## License Manager

-The license management feature in the publisher appication allows the publisher to assign licenses to the active subscriptions.
+The license management feature in the publisher application allows the publisher to assign licenses to the active subscriptions.
 The intent here is to illustrate how the assignment can be done via the interface and how the customer user can consume this detail via the **provisioning** application

 ### Publisher: Manage Licenses